Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

-Located in Tachikawa, the Showa Memorial Park is home to about 1,500 cherry trees.
+Located in Tachikawa, the Showa Kinen Park is home to about 1,500 cherry trees.
 The Sakura no Sono area of the park features several varieties of cherry trees and is especially beautiful!

-Bring your tarp, some food and drinks, and enjoy a relaxing afternoon under the blossoms.
+For the ultimate experience, bring a picnic mat, some food, and drinks to enjoy a relaxing afternoon under the blossoms.

 Photo by Pixta